 - Disease that has spread to more than one site beyond the lymph nodes

-- Having elevated blood levels of the lactate dehydrogenase (LDH) protein
+- Having elevated blood levels of the LDH protein

 Having one or none of these risk factors indicates the best outlook.
 Two factors indicate a low-to-intermediate likelihood of a poor outlook.
 Three factors predict an intermediate-to-high likelihood of poor outlooks.
-Finally, four or five factors pose the highest likelihood of poor survival.
-However, the International Prognostic Index was developed before the introduction of newer drug therapies like rituximab, which has dramatically improved the outcome of patients with DLBCL.
+Finally, 4 or 5 factors pose the highest likelihood of poor survival.
+However, the International Prognostic Index was developed before the introduction of newer drug therapies like rituximab, which has dramatically improved the outcome of people with DLBCL.
 A newer version of the index has been developed since the use of rituximab became more widespread.

-A similar prognostic index is used for follicular lymphoma.
+A similar prognostic index is used for FL.